 Why download Koronavilkku?

 The Koronavilkku app can help us all contribute to preventing the spread of coronavirus.
-The app can be used to reach app users who have been potentially exposed to coronavirus and help them to act in accordance with the valid guidelines and to contact the healthcare provider where necessary.
+The app can be used to reach app users who may have been exposed to coronavirus and help them follow current guidelines and contact a health care provider.

 Use of Koronavilkku is voluntary.
 The more people who download the act, the greater help it will be in breaking infection chains.